monkcs/devuino/README.md

 ## Example

+Examples for all devices can be found in examples directory.

 Following example demonstrate on a ATmega328 (Arduino Uno), how to program the on-circutboard led (pin 13) to turn on when a push-button is pressed.

 Two device objects are created, `Button` and `Light`.